paulbricman/paulbricman.github.io/_posts/2025-12-17-design-for-democracy.md

 Given its origins in product design, it is no surprise that "Design for Excellence" is operating within the logic of commercial products manufactured by private companies to eventually be sold to consumers.
 Each methodology in the family essentially provides employees with tools for streamlining business processes, and more broadly for working through obstacles to profitability.

-What principles, then, could result in systems optimized instead for shared ownership, whose very structure invites community governance and resists power concentration?
+What principles, then, could result in systems optimized instead for shared ownership, whose structure invites community governance and resists power concentration?
 How can we architect systems that enable citizen participation and cooperation by design?

 <div class="separator" style="width: 55%; margin: 3rem 0;">
   <img src="/generators/lattices/outputs/lattice_8.svg" alt="" style="width: 100%;">